Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 The links take you to my GitHub pages.
 - In the Contact section visitors are able to fill out the contact form and click on send.
 A modal (in CSS code) will let visitors know that this contact form does not send a message and will not gather personal data.
-- In the footer the Github, LinkedIn and Intsagram icons take you to my social platforms.
+- In the footer the Github, LinkedIn and Instagram icons take you to my social platforms.
 - **All links have been manually tested**

 This site was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.